 We cannot go back to what it was.
 We cannot burn the landscape annually.
 We do not harvest tiny seeds as staples.
 We do not dig bulbs for food.
-Yet we still have the responsibility to keep the genetic constituents of this biological system reproducing; else we will lack the means with which to increase production of those plants and insects should that become economically and technically achievable or desired.
-The Wildergarten is the first project ever to achieve at least a substantial fraction of that initial goal.
-We have proven that restoring a native plant landscape is at least technically possible, one with meadows including large numbers of native annuals but still dominated by grasses.
-We are maintaining reproducing cohorts of post-disturbance annual plant systems and we are cleansing the seed bank such that, in many locations if it does burn it does comes up native.
+Yet we still have the responsibility to keep the genetic constituents of this biological system reproducing; else they will go extinct.
+We will then lack means with which to increase production of those plants and insects should that become economically and technically achievable or desired.
+The Wildergarten is the first project ever to achieve a substantial fraction of that initial goal, proving that restoring a native plant landscape is at least technically possible, one with meadows including large numbers of native annuals but still dominated by grasses.
+We are maintaining reproducing cohorts of post-disturbance annual plant systems and we are cleansing the seed bank such that, in many locations if it does burn the plants come up native.
 We do not have all the plants that once grew here, nor are they distributed as they probably once were.
 So now that we have proven that restoration is technically possible, we are improving our processes to render such results financially affordable.